yocontra/crashnet/README.md

 # Crashnet

 A minimalist web proxy service designed for vintage computers like 68k Macintoshes.
 Crashnet makes modern websites accessible to older systems by stripping SSL, CSS, JavaScript, and compressing images to JPEG.
+Targets HTML available in 1994, and tested against MacWeb on a Macintosh Plus.

 ## Features

+- **HTTP-Only**: No SSL, CSS, or JavaScript
+- **Uses a real browser**: Loads and executes the page in a real browser, so JS and CSS are executed and page layout completes before packaging it up and simplifying it for vintage browsers
 - **Ultra-Minimal Design**: Works with pre-CSS browsers
-- **HTTP-Only**: No SSL, CSS, or JavaScript
-- **Supports All Images**: Automatically compresses images to JPEG format
+- **Supports All Images**: Automatically compresses images to JPEG format, even supports SVGs
-- **Link Rewriting**: All links are rewritten to work through the proxy
+- **Link Rewriting**: All links are rewritten to work through the proxy, even audio/video embeds get turned into downloads
-- **Modern Web Compatibility**: Access modern websites on vintage hardware
-- **Supports JS**: Loads and executes JS before packaging the page up for older browsers (Works with React and other SPA-style applications)
-- **DOM Reconstruction**: Creates a virtual DOM and uses getComputedStyle to transform CSS based styling to older attributes and semantic elements
+- **DOM Reconstruction**: Uses getComputedStyle to transform CSS based styling to older attributes and semantic elements
 - **Dual-mode**: Features a reading mode (optimized for text like blog posts, articles) and web mode (optimized for everything else)
 - **Form Support**: Supports interacting with services with forms + POST requests
 - **Tiny File Sizes**: Optimized for slow connections and limited memory